SpectralOps/spectral-terraform-lambda-integration/README.md

 ## Support

-For GitHub deployment - only bot version 2.x is supported
+For GitHub deployment - only bot version 2.x is supported.
+The default GitHub bot version that this module deploys is 2.0.4, if you wish to use other versions please set local paths to the relevant ZIP files.